People have been attracted to this area along the San Juan River for thousands of years.

 Following the prehistoric cultures, nomadic tribes of Paiutes, Utes, and Navajos were well established in the San Juan country area by the late 1500′s.
 San Juan Band Paiutes hunted rabbits, deer and mountain sheep; foraged for seeds and roots, and irrigated corn, squash and melons along the river bottoms.
 Utes took full advantage of the introduction of the horse and lived a life similar to the Plains Indian cultures.

 In the mid-19th century, Utes were hired by explorers and pioneer groups to guide expeditions and fight neighboring Navajos, who had migrated from northern Canada and spread into southern Utah.
 Navajos farmed the San Juan River flood plains and pastured sheep in the nearby mountains.
 After a number of conflicts, government military campaigns, and the tragic Long Walk to New Mexico, the Southwestern domain was once again opened to Native American and Anglo use precipitating rapid and dramatic changes to the Navajo and Ute ways of life.
 While Paiutes no longer have a presence in the region, these three Native American tribes played significant roles in the development of the area.

-During the livestock boom period, 1886-1905, Bluff’s original rough log cabins were replaced by substantial hand-hewn red sandstone houses in the Victorian Eclectic style, some quite large and elegant, others built of wood frame lumber.
-A number of these homes are now listed on the National Historic Register.
-See the Bluff History Tour for a virtual tour of Bluff’s historic district.
+Large-scale livestock production in the 1880’s and 90’s brought prosperity to Bluff.
+The original log cabins were replaced by hand-hewn, red rock houses in the Victorian Eclectic style, some quite large and elegant, others built of wood frame lumber.
+Four of these homes are now listed on the National Historic Register.
+See the virtual Bluff History Tour.

 Bluff’s 20th century economic history is replete with the rise and fall of mining ventures in coal, gold, oil and uranium, together with the challenges of cattle ranching and farming along the erratic San Juan River.